 How to Learn From Building (Even When You Get Stuck)

-- Start with the smallest working version, then add features
+- Start with the smallest working version, then add features one at a time

-- Test frequently – don’t write large blocks without checking
+- Test frequently — don’t write large blocks without checking behavior

 Simple Web Development Projects for Beginners

-Start with static projects that focus on HTML structure and CSS styling before adding JavaScript interactivity.
-A restaurant menu, local business landing page, or hobby showcase site teaches essential concepts like semantic markup, responsive layout, and visual design without the complexity of programming logic.
-These projects establish a solid foundation while producing professional-looking results that build confidence.
+Web development projects offer immediate visual feedback that makes progress tangible and rewarding.
+Start with static projects focused on HTML structure and CSS styling before adding JavaScript interactivity.
+A restaurant menu, local business landing page, or hobby showcase site teaches semantic markup, responsive layout, and visual design without the complexity of programming logic — and produces professional-looking results that build real confidence.

 Next Steps: Where to Go After You’ve Mastered the Basics